novnc/noVNC/README.md

 * To encrypt the traffic using the WebSocket 'wss://' URI scheme you need to generate a certificate for the proxy to load.
-By default the proxy loads a certificate file name `self.pem` but the --cert=CERT option can override it.
+By default the proxy loads a certificate file name `self.pem` but the `--cert=CERT` option can override the file name.
 You can generate a self-signed certificate using openssl.
 When asked for the common name, use the hostname of the server where the proxy will be running:

     `openssl req -new -x509 -days 365 -nodes -out self.pem -keyout self.pem`